jklsnt/taproot3/src/mathematics/linear_algebra/KBxDataTopologyFinal.md

 - we can change into rref, look at the pivot collumns (the ones which inform the dim of the range)
 	- the span of the pivots represents the image, so we can use that as the denominator of our quotient group?

+a nice formula for counting dimension? i dont understand why this is the case.